 These doses may be repeated as often as required to the limit of the maximum recommended daily dose of 8 grams of lincomycin.

-SUBCONJUNCTIVAL INJECTION-0.25 mL (75 mg) injected subconjunctivally will result in ocular fluid levels of antibiotic (lasting for at least 5 hours) with MICs sufficient for most susceptible pathogens.
+Subconjunctival Injection - 0.25 mL (75 mg) injected subconjunctivally will result in ocular fluid levels of antibacterial (lasting for at least 5 hours) with MICs sufficient for most susceptible pathogens.

-LINCOCIN (lincomycin hcl) Sterile Solution is available in the following strength and package sizes: 300 mg
+LINCOCIN Sterile Solution is available in the following strength and package sizes:

 2 mL Vials — NDC 0009-0555-01